agastyapatri/kdataset/ReadMe.md

 **Notes:**
 1. `OklamAI/corpus/lyrics/lyric_pages` contains the plain text files of all relevant songs.
 The name of the file is the title of the song.
 2. While my script _works_ per se, my IP address gets blocked after a few requests in a row.
-3. One option is to use the `requests-ip-rotator` python package.
+3. A solution is to use a rotating proxy that allocates a new IP address from a set of proxies stored in a proxy pool.

 ## **Part 2: Creating a Chararcter level RNN**
 Andrej Karpathy has an excellent blog post where he creates a Chararcter Level RNN and trains it on a dataset of Shakespeare's works.